(Updated 14 February 2023).

 One product SEO team we talked to said that that wasn’t a problem since very few of their pages after the first 1,000 had any clicks or impressions.
 This is a common misunderstanding: the data you get back isn’t the truth, it’s just a piece of the truth.
 That’s the nature of sampling.
 That site is ranking for lots more keywords, with many of those pages getting just one or two impressions and no clicks.
 However, they assume it’s not true because search console never talks about this.
 In fact, what they are seeing is mostly an artefact of the search console limits.
 If you’re wondering why your page doesn’t show for any keywords in Google’s best page ranking API, we may have found the reason.

 I’m Robin Allenson.
 I’m the co-founder & CEO at Similar.ai.
-I’ve been working with my product-led growth company on original research on how to get the most Google keywords out of Google Search Console API.
+I’ve been working with my SEO automation company on original research on how to get the most Google keywords out of Google Search Console API.
 We tested as many different ways to get data out of the GSC API as we could.
 Finally, we found a way to measure what Google isn’t telling you: the Search Console Sampling Gap.
 Then, magically, we used that to test different approaches to getting all the SEO data by API: all the Search Console keywords you’ve been missing, all the clicks and all the impressions.
-We found a method to remove the GSC API limits.
+We’ve found a simple way to get bulk data out of Google Search Console and export into our Big Query.
+We can help you do the same, effectively removing Google Search Console API limits.

 The Search Console Sampling Gap is the difference between the clicks or impressions from keyword-page pairs from the API and the site level data.
 We can measure the gap by adding up the clicks and impressions of the page-keyword pairs we get from the API and comparing these to the benchmark statistics for the site that you’ll see in the GSC UI.
 We call this ratio the GSC Sampling Rate.
 The missing clicks or impressions are the GSC Sampling Gap.
 For large sites, the impressions sampling gap is typically around 66%.
 That’s huge!
 The bigger the site, the more of a problem this is.

 What happens if this is not just a large site, but a huge site?
-It turns out that those GSC limits are remarkably consistent.
+It turns out the difference are remarkably consistent between what you get from the Google Search Console API and a full bulk data export of Google Search Console keywords.
 Google sampling limits your understanding of your own site.

 We think that the reason that this is consistent between two different sizes of enterprise site is that the data retrieved for the site profile is measure of how big the fat tail is.
 However, I’ve personally spoken to product-led growth teams who have single digit % sample rates: they hit these SEO keyword limits more than 90% of the time.
-They need their enterprise SEO platform to scale, but it’s hard to do that when there’s no data in their Search Console: they’re flying blind.
+They need their enterprise SEO platform to scale, but it’s hard to do that when there’s no data in their Search Console: they were flying blind until they partnered with Similar AI to get full search console data in a bulk export.

 Some large sites have a directory structure that makes search console data console sampling very hit or miss.
 Missing data is not spread evenly throughout the site, but instead there is no data on specific pages or categories.
 Say that one of your downstream product SEO goals is to GSC data to identify relevant topics for which your site ranks poorly and lacks a dedicated category page.
 With this folder structure and the way the GSC API works for enterprise sites, there will be categories for which you miss any impression data and can never generate new page recommendations.
 If one of these categories in the 5% of categories on the site which drive all your revenue, that’s a huge problem.